alexfernandez/alexfernandez.github.io/2021/remote-memory.md

 and start talking to people about meetings they have had.
 If they come from Southern Europe they will immediately start waving their hands, pointing to the imaginary locations where they were standing for each encounter.
-(Yes, many other cultures also do the same.)
+(And yes, many other cultures also gesture a lot.)

 What is going on?
-And why this extemporaneous cultural stereotype?
-For the second question I can be excused because I'm from Southern Europe myself;
-in fact, many of my best friends are Southern Europeans.
-As to the gesturing when remembering meetings, there must be a deeply hidden reason for this.
+When gesturing people follow their minds, so there must be a deeply hidden reason for this.
-So I started to pull the thread.
+This is what made me start to pull the thread.
-What I found will surprise you!
-Or not, but it did in fact make me write this article so `¯\_(ツ)_/¯`
+What I found will perhaps surprise you!

 ## Spatial Memory